bbauska/TUMx-DWAPNx/README.md

 And once we have it, we&apos;ll try to visualize it nicely.

-The first step in this is to use the **Pug** templating and engine and compile template into
+The first step in this is to use the <b>Pug</b> templating and engine and compile template into

 an HTML file that will be displayed in a web browser.